 Where Can I Park in Malibu?

-One of the reasons that driving to Malibu is such a drag is that parking is problematic.
-Parking along PCH is possible – and free! – but only if you get there early or are extremely lucky and just happen to pull up when someone else is leaving.
+While it is best to go to Malibu by car, one of the reasons that driving to Malibu is such a drag is that parking is problematic.
+Parking along PCH is possible – and possibly even free – but only if you get there early or are extremely lucky and just happen to arrive when someone else is leaving.

 That said, most Malibu sights and attractions – and even most beaches – have paid parking lots.

-Wherever you park, be aware of posted signs and rules of the self-pay machines.
+Wherever you park – whether on the street or at Malibu beach parking – be aware of posted signs and rules of the self-pay machines.
 Parking in front of someone’s driveway or staying just a few minutes too long can get your car towed or ticketed in a hurry.

 Where Is the Best Place to Stay on a Malibu Vacation?